humdrum-tools/humdrum-documentation/guide/ch19/index.md

 > \| sort -rn \> inventory.post

 In some tasks, it may be necessary to generate more than one **context** output.
-For example, suppose we wanted to identify possible \"cross relations\" between two voices.
+For example, suppose we wanted to identify possible "cross relations" between two voices.
 A cross relation occurs when an accidental occurs in one voice but not in another voice within a brief period of time.
 One approach is to extract each voice, translate to scale-degree and create brief contexts of (say) 2 or 3 notes.
 E.g.